 Having an ideal customer, or a “customer avatar” in mind is KEY to marketing well.

 If you have not put in the time to define your business’s customer avatar, set aside some time to do so.
 This will inform every piece of marketing you put out there, including your social media posts.

 And in the end, it makes posting on social media SO MUCH EASIER.

 It is so much easier to post as though you are talking to this one person you know, rather than to a faceless sea of people online.

 When you post with this avatar in mind, the result will be that people just like that avatar will be attracted to your page (and your products!)

 #9.
-Not having any emotion in your social media posts.
+Not including any emotion in your social media captions.

-In order to truly connect with people, you need to include emotion into your posts.
+In order to truly connect with people, you need to include emotion into the captions you write.

 It’s sounds a little fruity, but it’s true!